nodejs/wiki-archive/Api-changes-between-v0.8-and-v0.10.md

 * The `uv_after_work_cb` signature has changed to take a second integer argument indicating status.
 For backwards compatibility, explicitly cast the 4th argument to `uv_queue_work`.
 [Example](https://github.com/rbranson/node-ffi/commit/fdeff41ae8b1cca31d4707d7b61253c45181b8fa)
 * `process.nextTick` happens at the end of the current tick, immediately after the current stack unwinds.
 If you are currently using recursive nextTick calls, use `setImmediate` instead.
 * `-p --print` command line switch implies `-e --eval`
 * net: sockets created with net.createServer() no longer emit a `connect` event.
-The socket is already connected, by the time the `connectionListener` callback is called, so this was considered [superfluous](https://github.com/joyent/node/commit/c11612026fa28f7aedc60c577120f87d86fc15bf#lib/net.js)
+The socket is already connected, by the time the `connectionListener` callback is called, so this was considered [superfluous](https://github.com/joyent/node/commit/c11612026fa28f7aedc60c577120f87d86fc15bf#lib/net.js)  This was originally there to support Socket object re-use, which has not actually been possible since well before Node v0.4.
+The Socket is already connected by the time the Server has it, obviously, and the time of the event emission was thus actually a lie.
+When you get a socket on the server, it's already connected, so you can just go ahead and use it.
 * url: Parsed objects always have all properties, but unused ones are set to `null`.
 Example:

     ``` js